 Personal development is both a subject and a school ethos.
 It is reflected in our school motto of Learning, Love and Laughter and in our school values.
 We want to each child to leave the school feeling confident, unique and proud.

 Barnes Primary School teaches personal development in a wide range of ways throughout the children’s school lives.
 For example:

-- Staff members consistently model how to be a good citizen who uphold the school values
+- staff members consistently model how to be a good citizen who uphold the school values;

-- Annual ‘Saving Londoners’ Lives’ Day to learn basic first aid
+- annual ‘Saving Londoners’ Lives’ Day to learn basic first aid;

-- Citizenship scheme in KS2
+- citizenship scheme in KS2;

-- E-Safety lessons in computing and assembly
+- e-Safety lessons in computing and assembly;

-- Celebrating positive learning attributes with weekly certificates
+- celebrating positive learning attributes with weekly certificates;

-- Huge array of before and after school clubs
+- huge array of before and after school clubs;

-- Well thought through transitions throughout the school and beyond
+- well thought through transitions throughout the school and beyond;

-- Focussing on mental and physical health
+- focusing on mental and physical health;

 Please click here to see the curriculum map for personal development.